zype/zype-ios/FASTLANE.md

 2. Once you have logged into your Apple Developer account in XCode, you will need to update __`fastlane/Appfile`__.
 You will need to update the `app_identifier`, `apple_id`, and `team_id`.
   - The `app_identifier` is the app id for your application.
 This should be unique and used on all future updates.
 If you already have a live app, please use the app id for your existing app.
   - The `apple_id` is the email for your Apple Developer account (same one you logged in with in step 1).
   - The `team_id` is the id for your development team.
 You will need this if your Apple account is tied to many development teams.
-You can find your __team_id__ in Apple's Developer dashboard by going to __Overview__.
+You can find your __team_id__ in Apple's Developer portal by going to __Overview__.
 <a href="https://drive.google.com/uc?export=view&id=14XJDbkj29mxln2jynLASDpSnrrtLFENM"><img src="https://drive.google.com/uc?export=view&id=14XJDbkj29mxln2jynLASDpSnrrtLFENM" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>

 3. Once the Appfile is updated, you will need to update __`fastlane/Fastfile`__.
 You will need to update the `app_display_name`, `app_version_num`, and `app_build_num`.